louisdorard/Machine-Learning-Starter-Kit/code/README.md

 > docker run -d -p 8888:8888 -v $PWD:/home/jovyan/work --name oml louisdorard/oml

 That's it!
 Everything's already set up in the docker container.
 You can jump straight to the section of this document on "Accessing notebooks from Jupyter".

-For more info on the docker image we're using (louisdorard/oml), check out the Dockerfile in this repo.

 ### Option 2: local install via Miniconda and the command line